Using the Hamilton Beach Stand Mixer for Lynn’s Italian Sesame Seed Christmas Cookies

-Think of the most giant sized round tray you can imagine, piled high, really, really, high with quite possibly about a dozen different varieties of cookies.
+Think of the most giant-sized round tray you can imagine, piled high, really, really, high with quite possibly around a dozen different varieties of cookies.

-The memories of these trays were so striking in my memory that the first time I observed this festive collection of homemade treats I think my eyes were nearly popping out, not to mention thinking that had been a whole heck of a lot mixing action going on.
+The memories of these trays were so striking in my memory that the first time I observed this festive collection of homemade treats I think my eyes were nearly popping out, not to mention thinking that had been a whole heck of a lot of mixing action going on.

-And so on a couple of special holiday occasions, following the antipasti platter, the giant raviolis tossed with tomato gravy accompanying equally huge meatballs, well, I still could hardly wait for the giant sized cookie tray to appear, where despite already being stuffed, I would gleefully pop a few bites, well, maybe more than a few, just for the sheer delicious pleasure.
+And so on a couple of special holiday occasions, following the antipasti platter, the giant ravioli tossed with tomato gravy accompanying equally huge meatballs, well, I still could hardly wait for the giant-sized cookie tray to appear, where despite already being stuffed, I would gleefully pop a few bites, well, maybe more than a few, just for the sheer delicious pleasure.

 A lot lighter in weight than I expected, the beater easily blended the full one pound of softened butter required for Lynn’s Italian Sesame Seed Cookies.
 Besides the smooth and even mixing performance, what I especially enjoyed about the Hamilton Beach Stand Mixer was the ease of use.

-I really like the Hamilton Beach Stand Mixer and think it would make a great gift if you still have that special someone to buy for that loves to cook and bake ( I know there are plenty of last minute shoppers out there like me!).
+I really like the Hamilton Beach Stand Mixer and think it would make a great gift if you still have that special someone to buy for that loves to cook and bake ( I know there are plenty of last-minute shoppers out there like me!).

 But then, the Stand Mixer would also make a great purchase any time of the year if you are looking for a fun-to-use- no fuss – sleek-looking appliance, or, maybe just for whipping up a batch of Lynn’s Italian Sesame Seed Cookies.